Madvinking/pnpm-isolate-workspace/README.md

     [--project-folder={value}]             absolute path to project-root (default will look for the root)
 ```

-* `--src-less-glob/--src-less-prod-glob` - if you have bin files or any other files, you need to run yarn install in the workspace.
+* `--src-less-glob/--src-less-prod-glob` - if you have bin files or any other files, you need to run pnpm install in the workspace.
 For example, one of our workspaces have a bin script that warps lint command.
 * `--src-files-enable` - in case you want to create docker context of the isolated folder.
 * `--workspaces-exclude-glob` - filter files from workspaces you don't need test folders, etc.